OURadar/SimRadar/README.md

 2. Download [Sparkle Framework], extract and move the folder **Sparkle.framework** into the sub-folder **SimRadar**

-    Note: The latest Sparkle framework, which is developed and maintained by a third party (http://sparkle-project.org).
-The latest release can be downloaded from the official website but the version that is used with this software can be obtained from http://arrc.ou.edu/~boonleng/Sparkle.framework.zip.
+    Note: The latest release of Sparkle framework, which is developed and maintained by a third party (http://sparkle-project.org), can be downloaded from the official website but not necessary.

 3. Download [LES, ADM & RCS Data], extract and move the folder **tables** into one of the following locations:
     - ~/Downloads